ptr-ptr/PUBG-ESP-Mod-Menu/README.md

 # PUBG Mobile ESP Mod Menu
-A customized LGL mod menu, containing ESP only for PUBG Mobile
+A customized LGL mod menu, containing ESP only for PUBG Mobile.
+Everything fixed so it works with both Android Studio and AIDE

 An arabic modders told me to upload this project, so I did.
-Also didn't cared about PUBG, the game deserve to get ruined and get patched
+Also I didn't cared about PUBG

 Don't ask how to use it, instead learn from the internet from Guided Hacking and Unknowncheats.
 Tutorials for PC can still be useful, they work the same, just the code that are slightly different